As an Amazon Associate I earn from qualifying purchases.

 Each bite of this sumptuous side dish is filled with sweet, warm, and tangy flavors.
 The combination of fork-tender yams and carrots plus the soft and chewy dried fruits is amazing.
 This is the perfect dish to make and bring to any special occasion and holiday celebration- easy, affordable and flavorful!

 This delicious vegetable stew is an Ashkenazi Jewish dish served as part of the Rosh Hashanah feast and is sometimes served at Hanukkah and other celebrations.
 Rosh Hashanah, also known as the Jewish New Year is often celebrated with sweetened treats to symbolize a sweeter year ahead.
 The term Tzimmes is a combination of two Yiddish words, Tzim and Esn.
 Tzim means “for ” and Esn means “eating.”
 The preparation takes longer than the actual cooking itself due to all the peeling and slicing you have to do.
 That is why the term “to make a Tzimmes” is an expression that means “to make a fuss.”
 But do not fret, this recipe omits the peeling and stirring parts to make it less fussy!

 Vegan Pressure Cooker Tzimmes

-  This meatless recipe uses only plant-based ingredients, dried fruits, and spices and is cooked using the pressure cooker option in my Instant Pot.
+This recipe uses only plant-based ingredients, dried fruits, and spices and is cooked using the pressure cooker function from my Instant Pot.
 I find it quicker and more convenient instead of baking them.
 Aside from cutting down the cooking time, it also frees up precious oven space for you to make your traditional holiday entrees and desserts.

 Is it healthy?